-The average soil condition reflects Hydrologic Group "B" (Type 71 - Pring coarse sandy loam and Group "A" (Type 19 - Columbine gravelly sandy loam), as determined by the "Soil Survey of El Paso County Area," prepared by the Soil Conservation Service.
+The average soil condition reflects Hydrologic Group "A" (Type 19 - Columbine gravelly sandy loam and Type 8 - Blakeland loamy sand), as determined by the "Soil Survey of El Paso County Area," prepared by the Soil Conservation Service.
 The soils have been described to have rapid permeabilities and well suited for homesites.
 There are possible moderate hazards with soils erosion but able to be controlled by vegetation.
 Permissible velocities of 4 to 7 ft/sec. allowed with re-established vegetation.
 Synthetic channel lining materials or small check dams may be utilized if velocities are anticipated to exceed these values.
 Based upon the current proposed development of this site, the following 100-year runoff coefficients would be realized:

-Existing site runoff coefficient = =35 Developed site runoff coefficient = .56 lots and yard areas Percent disturbance = .90 driveway / paved areas
+Existing site runoff coefficient = =35 Developed site runoff coefficient = .55 lots and yard areas Percent disturbance = .90 driveway / paved areas

-• EXISTING SITE CONDITIONS
+EXISTING SITE CONDITIONS

-This property is located in the upper portion of the Sand Creek East Fork Drainage Basin.
+This property is located in the upper portion of the Sand Creek Drainage Basin.
 Based on a field investigation, the property contains approximately 80% ground cover made up of primarily field grasses, weeds, cacti and yuccas, with no trees on-site.
-The southwestern portion of the site along with a gravel access road traversing the site are the areas of the property that are currently disturbed.
+However, a good portion of the site has been disturbed by underground utility installations, utility easements, gravel access roads, material borrow areas and associated haul roads.
 Existing slopes range from approximately 3 to 4 percent.
 Reference the Site Description portion of this report for further site conditions.